-EMBL aims to establish a new theory research programme (Theory@EMBL), that will promote theory-guided paths to discover, understand, and conceptualise underlying principles of complex and dynamic biological systems at all scales, from molecules to organisms across the whole planet.
+EMBL aims to establish a new theory research programme (Theory@EMBL), which will promote theory-guided paths to discovering, understanding, and conceptualising the underlying principles of complex and dynamic biological systems at all scales, from molecules to organisms to the whole planet.

-Modern biology entails the production of quantitative data at high resolution and at many scales, and the generation of systematic, dynamic experimental perturbations.
-The field is now well-positioned to fully benefit from theory-guided approaches.
-This will enable concrete advances towards theory-based understanding of the unique emergent properties of complex living systems, spanning scientific disciplines.
-Such new theoretical foundations will generate testable predictions for the design of future experiments and studies, and may eventually guide applications in biotechnology, engineering, and medicine.
+Modern biology involves the production of quantitative data at high resolution and at many scales, and the generation of systematic, dynamic experimental perturbations.
+Statistical data analysis and machine learning are important pillars of the discipline.
+Biology is now poised to receive major innovations from theory-guided approaches, and to make concrete advances towards theory-based understanding of the unique emergent properties of complex living systems.
+Theoretical foundations will generate testable predictions for the design of future experiments and studies, and may eventually guide applications in biotechnology, engineering, and medicine.

-With the new theory research programme, EMBL aims to create a stimulating community of theoreticians from a range of disciplines, and to build alliances with other institutes involved in theoretical research.
-As a preliminary step, a pilot Theory Visitor/Sabbatical Programme has been opened to initiate and deepen collaborations with EMBL groups.
-EMBL’s goal is to also develop new training opportunities in theory-driven approaches for the next generation of life scientists.
-This will include conferences and workshops, including both smaller, highly intensive scientific meetings, and broader European strategy meetings.
+With the new theory research programme, EMBL aims to create a stimulating community of theoreticians from a range of disciplines, and to build alliances with other institutes involved in theory-oriented research.
+As a preliminary step, a pilot Theory Visitor/Sabbatical Programme has been set up to initiate and deepen collaborations between EMBL groups and researchers from other institutes.
+EMBL also aims to develop new training opportunities in theory-driven approaches for the next generation of life scientists.
+This will incorporate conferences and workshops, including both smaller, highly intensive scientific meetings and broader European strategy meetings.

-Future Theory@EMBL efforts will seek to combine critical analysis, innovative conceptual thinking, and mathematical or computer-based modelling across a range of biological questions and data types, driving efforts towards the development of novel conceptual theory for biology.
+Future Theory@EMBL efforts will seek to combine critical analysis, innovative conceptual thinking, and mathematical or computational modelling across a range of biological questions and data types, driving the development of novel conceptual theory for biology.